maRT1gaS/cloudflare-docs/content/firewall/recipes/challenge-bad-bots.md

 ### Layer rules

-If your domain saw mobile, browser, and API traffic, you would want to arrange these example rules in the following order:
+If your domain saw mobile, browser, and API traffic, you would want to arrange these example rules in the following weight:

 - API
 - Mobile - Block